mailjet/api-documentation/guides/_send-api.md

 NOTICE: The <code>TemplateLanguage</code> property should be set to <code>true</code> to force Send API to interpret the template language (<code>X-MJ-TemplateLanguage</code> in case you are using SMTP).
 </aside>

-Visit [Transactional templating](../template-language) guide to learn about additional substitutions, modification functions and conditional statements you can use to personalise messages.
+Visit our [Transactional templating](../template-language) guide to learn about additional substitutions, modification functions and conditional statements you can use to personalize your messages.

-<div></div>
+<div id="using-vars-and-custom-vars"></div>

-###Using vars and custom vars
+### Use vars and custom vars

 ```php
 <?php